apache/pulsar/site/docs/latest/functions/api.md

 SerDe stands for **Ser**ialization and **De**serialization.
 All Pulsar Functions use SerDe for message handling.
 How SerDe works by default depends on the language you're using for a particular function:

-* In [Python](#python-serde), the default SerDe is identity, meaning that the type is serialized as whatever the producer
+* In [Python](#python-serde), the default SerDe is identity, meaning that the type is serialized as whatever type the producer function returns
 * In [Java](#java-serde), a number of commonly used types (`String`s, `Integer`s, etc.) are supported by default

 In both languages, however, you can write your own custom SerDe logic for more complex, application-specific types.
 See the docs for [Java](#java-serde) and [Python](#python-serde) for language-specific instructions.